-We spent September 2016 – April 2017 creating the “Camp Friedenswald Resilience and Sustainability Plan 2022”.
-We are excited to share the aspirations we have as a result of this plan, and will communicate our journey on this page.
+We spent September 2016 – April 2017 creating the “Camp Friedenswald Resilience and Sustainability Plan 2022.”
+We are excited to share our journey here.
 To see an overview of our triple-bottom-line plan (addressing not just environmental sustainability but also how to ensure that Camp is financially and socially resilient), check out this document.
 If you would like to print a booklet of the overview, check out this document.

 Compost food waste and napkins

-Completing a number of ecological restoration projects to enhance biodiversity, control invasive plant species, and help protect specific endangered species like the Mitchell satyr butterfly and the eastern massasauga rattlesnake
+Work to enhance biodiversity, control invasive plant species, and help protect specific endangered species like the Mitchell’s satyr butterfly and the eastern massasauga rattlesnake through ecological restoration projects

 Read blog posts about our prairie fen and about our habitat restoration efforts.

-Raising pigs on site and feeding them dining hall leftovers
+Raise pigs on site and feed them dining hall leftovers